ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design1/Module_02_aie/README.md

 ### AI Engine Array View
 The diagram below shows the floor plan view of the AI Engine array.
-The design requires resources from a $134$ rectangular region of the array.
-The nine leftmost and rightmost array columns are left unused in this case.
+The design requires resources from a $396$ rectangular region of the array.
+Only 4 tiles are unused in this case.

 <div align="center">
     <img src="../../images/design1/AIE_graph.png" alt="AIE_graph" />